Structural & Facade Inspections

 We connect you with rope access specialists for facade inspections and condition surveys — including Section 11, EWS1, and structural assessments.

-Rope access inspections are particularly valuable for Section 11 surveys under the Landlord and Tenant Act, EWS1 (External Wall System) fire safety assessments, and routine condition surveys required by building owners and managing agents.
-Technicians can get close enough to the facade to conduct hands-on testing — tapping render to check for debonding, examining sealant joints, and identifying areas of water ingress.
+A facade inspection by rope access is particularly valuable for Section 11 surveys under the Landlord and Tenant Act, EWS1 (External Wall System) fire safety assessments, and routine condition surveys required by building owners and managing agents.
+Technicians can get close enough to the facade to conduct hands-on testing — tapping render to check for debonding, examining sealant joints, sounding tiles and stonework, and identifying areas of water ingress that are invisible from the ground.

 Key Benefits